Oryx: a Scalable Sequence Model for Many-Agent Coordination in Offline MARL: Abstract

 \section{Abstract}

 A key challenge in offline multi-agent reinforcement learning (MARL) is achieving effective many-agent multi-step coordination in complex environments.
 In this work, we propose \textbf{Oryx}, a novel algorithm for offline cooperative MARL to directly address this challenge.
-Oryx adapts the recently proposed retention-based architecture Sable \citep{Mahjoub2024SableAP} and combines it with a sequential form of implicit constraint Q-learning (ICQ) \citep{Yang2021BelieveWY}, to develop a novel offline auto-regressive policy update scheme.
-This allows Oryx to solve complex coordination challenges while maintaining temporal coherence over lengthy trajectories.
+Oryx adapts the recently proposed retention-based architecture Sable \citep{Mahjoub2024SableAP} and combines it with a sequential form of implicit constraint Q-learning (ICQ) \citep{Yang2021BelieveWY}, to develop a novel offline autoregressive policy update scheme.
+This allows Oryx to solve complex coordination challenges while maintaining temporal coherence over long trajectories.
 We evaluate Oryx across a diverse set of benchmarks from prior works—SMAC, RWARE, and Multi-Agent MuJoCo—covering tasks of both discrete and continuous control, varying in scale and difficulty. \textbf{Oryx achieves state-of-the-art performance on more than 80\% of the 65 tested datasets}, outperforming prior offline MARL methods and demonstrating robust generalisation across domains with many agents and long horizons.
 Finally, we introduce new datasets to push the limits of many-agent coordination in offline MARL, and demonstrate Oryx's superior ability to scale effectively in such settings.
-We will make all of our datasets, experimental data, and code available upon publication.